david-pizzi-cg/github-ai-workflow-demo/README.md

 **User Prompt:**
 ```
 Excellent!
 The fix looks good.
 Now let's commit this change and push it to create a PR.
-Make sure to link it to the issue we created earlier using "Fixes #[issue-number]" in the commit message.
+Make sure to link it to the issue we created earlier using "Fixes #[issue-URL]" in the commit message.
 ```

 **Expected AI Actions:**
 - Stage and commit changes with descriptive message
-- Include "Fixes #[issue-number]" for automatic issue linking
+- Include "Fixes #[issue-URL]" for automatic issue linking (use full URL, not just issue number)
 - Push the hotfix branch to remote repository
 - Use `mcp_github_create_pull_request` to create PR
 - Link PR to the original issue for tracking